 Smile and receive a bigger one in return!

 Nepali people are just lovely!
 We’re not going to stereotype a nation here, but on the whole you’ll find some of the most warm-hearted and friendly people in Nepal.
 Life is hard for many, but it’s also simple and beautiful.
-In fact, we can learn a lot from Nepali people.
+In fact, we can learn a lot from Nepali people and their way of life.
 You’ll find regular opportunities to converse with locals.
 Enjoy a cup of tea offered by a shopkeeper in Kathmandu, acknowledge porters along the trail and make the most of finding out about local culture from your guide.
 Despite the growing number of travellers in Nepal, locals in rural areas still seem fascinated by tourists.
 Smile at everyone and we guarantee your smiles will be returned tenfold!

 Make an effort with even the smallest bit of Nepali